-Note: If the login area does not come up when you type one of the URLs above into your web browser:
+Note: If the WordPress login page doesn’t come up when you type in one of the URLs above into your web browser:

 - Check that your site is working.

-- Make sure that the address of your WordPress installation is correct.
+- Check that the address of your WordPress installation is correct.
 If not, contact your site administrator or whoever set up your site.

 If you can access the WordPress login section but it’s not letting you log in, then:

 - Check that you have entered the correct username and password.

 - Check that your site administrator hasn’t changed your login details, or deactivated or deleted your user account without informing you.